Links on Android Authority may earn us a commission. Learn more.

 Apple Watch Series 8 and Ultra alternatives

-- The Samsung Galaxy Watch 5 Pro is the best Apple Watch Series 8 and Ultra alternative.
-The second-generation Wear OS 3 watch improves on its predecessor with a much larger battery, a stronger face, and a new skin temperature sensor.
+- The Samsung Galaxy Watch 5 Pro is the best Apple Watch Series 8 and Ultra alternative for Android phone users.
+The second-generation Wear OS 3 watch improves on its predecessor with a much larger battery, a more robust face, and a new skin temperature sensor.

-- Garmin’s Venu 2 Plus is the best Apple Watch Series 8 and Ultra alternative for fitness and iPhone users.
+- Garmin’s Venu 2 Plus is the best Apple Watch Series 8 and Ultra alternative for fitness-minded and iPhone users.
 It’s more health-focused than its Samsung counterpart and supports Apple’s mobiles, too.

 - The Fitbit Versa 3 is the most affordable alternative to the Apple Watch Series 8 and Ultra.
 If you aren’t seeking the advanced health features of the Apple Watch line but are interested in stellar base fitness tracking support, the Versa 3 is a good shout.